 Doctors usually do ultrasonography or computed tomography (CT) of the abdomen if they suspect an injury to the spleen.
 Rarely, if doctors suspect a severe hemorrhage, surgery is done immediately to make a diagnosis and control the bleeding.
 People with severe bleeding also are given intravenous fluids and sometimes blood transfusions.

 Doctors used to always remove a damaged spleen.
 However, removing the spleen can cause later problems, including an increased susceptibility to infections.
-Doctors now realize that most small and many moderate-sized injuries to the spleen can heal without surgery, although blood transfusions are sometimes required and people must be treated in the hospital.
+Doctors now realize that most small and moderate-sized injuries to the spleen can heal without surgery, although blood transfusions (see Blood Transfusion) are sometimes required and people must be treated in the hospital.
 When surgery is necessary, usually the entire spleen is removed (splenectomy), but sometimes surgeons are able to repair a small tear.